cessda/cessda.cvs.contentguide/lifecycle.md

   If the TL had been added to the vocabulary earlier, the system copies the latest TL version as a new draft TL for them to work on.
 - TL admins move the status to review.
 The TL can still be edited.
 - TL admins finalise their version.
 When satisfied that the TL is correct, the TL admin moves the status to ‘Ready to publish’.
-  The TLs in this status are frozen and cannot be edited anymore.
+  The TLs in this status are frozen and cannot be edited any more.
 - At an agreed point in time, SL admin publishes the vocabulary.
 The published CV contains the SL and all TLs that were in the status ‘Ready to publish’ at the time of publication.
 TLs in draft or review status are not included.
 - The CV is now visible to all users in the general search interface.